Men’s Hair Loss & Male Pattern Baldness

 In addition, you should be mindful of how you are treating your hair.
 Try to use a shampoo that is mild and suited for your hair type to avoid unnecessary damage to your hair.
 Some hair styling and care products contain harsh ingredients that can be extremely detrimental to your hair health.
 High-heat hair styling tools like hair dryers can also damage your hair by leaving your hair follicle dehydrated and vulnerable to damage.
 Also, avoid chemically treating or bleaching your hair.
 Furthermore, routine hair regrowth treatments such as minoxidil or platelet-rich plasma (PRP) injections can help to slow the process of male pattern hair loss and prevent any further hair loss that would otherwise occur.
 These treatments can also promote hair regrowth.
 See a dermatologist like Dr. Green at the earliest onset of observable hair loss to have the best chances of preventing hair loss and restoring hair growth.

-Is it normal for your hair to fall out and shed?
+Is it normal for hair to fall out?
+What causes hair to fall out in men?

 Yes, it is completely normal for men’s hair to fall out.
 Everyone experiences a regular amount of daily hair shedding, losing between 50-100 hairs a day.
 Hair loss can affect anyone, be permanent or temporary, and be due to hormone changes, genetics, or aging.
 While anyone may be affected by hair loss, it is more common in men.
 The older you get, the more common it is that you will experience some form of hair loss.
 Over time, your hair fibers naturally become thinner and fall out, and they never regenerate.
 The natural pigment in your hair changes as you age as well, and your hair will become light, fine, and gray/white.
 If you notice increased hair thinning or have a family history of hair loss, it is best to see a dermatologist early on to prevent further hair loss and develop a hair loss treatment plan that suits your needs.